c933103/CYanHeiHK/README.md

 See (COMMANDS.md)[doc/COMMANDS.md] for details.

+## Download

+To download the fonts instead of building one manually, visit the (releases)[https://github.com/tamcy/CYanHeiHK/releases] page.
+The zip file contains fonts of the three weights, and a *changes.html* file which you can open to examine the changed glyphs after installing the fonts.
+Source Han Sans TW also needs to be present for the reference glyph to display correctly.

 ### Disclaimer

 The CYanHeiHK font and its tools are free for use.
 The author shall not be responsible or liable for any loss or damage of any kind caused by using this product.
+For license information, see LICENSE.txt.